Charco Prieto Waterfall in Bayamón

 There are countless waterfalls in Puerto Rico, some of which we have explored and many we have yet to explore.
 There are many that are less well known or publicized because some people like to “keep secret” about these natural wonders.

-I recently joined a Facebook group of local nature lovers who get together and explore the island’s natural beauty.
+We are members of a Facebook group of local nature lovers who get together and explore the island’s natural beauty.
 They are dedicated to sharing their knowledge about the island, and cleaning up these beautiful areas.
-We met up with some members of this group to go explore the falls at Poza Prieta.
+We met up with some members of this group to go explore the falls at Prieto.

-I’ll repeat that I don’t think this is a place for tourists for a day trip.
-You need to know the route, and you need to have proper clothing & footware, water & snacks, and first aid (just in case).
+I don’t think this is a place for the average tourist to day trip.
+You need to be able to follow an unmarked path along a river (climbing slippery rocks) and you need to have proper clothing & closed toe footware (no Teva or flip flops- shoe that tie onto your feet are really needed!) , water & snacks, and first aid (just in case) (we did not have cell reception much of the way).
 You need to be able to “read” the river for signs of possible flash floods, and be prepared if that situation should arise.
-The trail is not obvious, and there branches (tributaries) to/from this river … so “following the river” might not be good enough to lead you back to your car.
+The trail is not always obvious.

 Our Trek to the Falls

-There is a thin, worn path that leads to the falls, but it’s not obvious.
-You need to know where to look for it, or you will be doing a lot of river trekking (which is fun in its own right, just more time consuming).
-Our goal was the falls, and they were a prize!
+There is a thin, worn path that leads to the falls, but it’s not always obvious and you will be doing a lot of river trekking (which is fun in its own right, just more time consuming).
+Our goal was seeing the falls, and they were a prize!

-This route is not for the timid, but everyone (young and old) in our group made it at their own pace.
-We collected (and carried out) trash along our route, and at the falls … enough to fill 8 large trash bags.
+This route is not for the timid, but everyone in our group made it at their own pace with a little help.

 From the San Juan area, take Route 22 west to Route 167.
 Take 167 South to KM 10.1.
 Turn left onto Road 812 (there is a bus stop).
 Pass a big church on right, bear right at the tee, then at the Y go left into Camino de Jesus Hernandez, then right at Camino la Camandula.
 Follow road down by concrete wall on left.
 Park at the bridge over little stream.
-Easiest entrance to river is just behind the little brown house.
+Easiest entrance to the trail (on the right) is just to the left (up hill) of the fenced little brown house as you walk back up the road.
 Cross the river, and there will be a trail on other side.
-You need to watch … sometimes the trail is on dry land, sometimes a river trek is required.
-The trail crosses the river a couple of time.
+You need to watch … sometimes the trail is on dry land, but most of the way a river trek is required.
 After about a 20-30 minute trek up-river, you will see the large waterfall.
 There are a few smaller falls and pools along the way.

 PuertoRicoDayTrips.com assumes no responsibility regarding your safety when participating in the activities described in this article.
 Please use common sense!
 If your mother or that little voice in your head tells you that you are about to do something stupid … then don't do it!